Iron Maiden Frontman: 'This Whole New Album Feels Effortless'

-about their upcoming 14th studio offering, "A Matter of Life and Death
+Iron Maiden minutely talks on the band's upcoming 14th studio offering, "A Matter of Life and Death," due in September.

 "It's been unbelievable," added bassist/founder member Steve Harris.
 "We booked the studio for three months and we finished the whole thing in two.
 I think the preparation was good.
 We didn't have the rows we usually have!
 We really focused on each song and it was a very positive experience."

 "The Reincarnation of Benjamin Breeg", which will be the first single to be taken from the record, is described by Kerrang! as "an intricate seven-minute epic that starts with a creepy, ominous intro before erupting into a crushing, almost Led Zeppelin-esque riff and a powerful, emotive chorus."